 As water is kept in the system over summer, any pollution which enters the ditches at that time will remain until the boards are removed and the system is flushed by the winter rains.
-Pollution can come from many different sources such as agricultural practices, residential developments and fly tipping.
-We will work with farmers, the Environment Agency, local authorities and the general public to ensure that pollution incidents are minimised and dealt with quickly.
+Pollution can come from many different sources such as agricultural practices, urban, leisure and industrial developments and fly tipping.
+We will work with farmers, developers, the Environment Agency and the general public to ensure that pollution incidents are minimised and dealt with quickly.